Chewy Brownies with Salted Ganache Glaze

 Instructions

-- Heat oven to 325 degrees.
+- Arrange an oven rack in the center of the oven.
+Preheat the oven to 325 degrees.
 Line an 8-inch square baking pan with 2 sheets of overhanging parchment paper.

-- Melt the butter in a small pan over medium-low heat.
-Stir in the 8 ounces of chocolate.
-Lower the heat and stir until melted and smooth.
+- Put the chocolate and butter slices in a small saucepan and place over medium-low heat.
+When the chocolate begins to melt, turn the heat down to low, and stir until the mixture is smooth.
 Cool 10 minutes.

 - In a stand mixer with the paddle attachment, beat the eggs and both sugars until thickened and creamy, about 5 minutes at medium-high speed.
-Add the vanilla chocolate mixture and stir until blended.
-Add the flour and 1/4 teaspoon salt and stir just to incorporate the flour.
+Add the vanilla and chocolate mixture and stir until blended.
+Add the flour and the salt and stir just to incorporate the flour.

-- Pour batter into prepared pan and bake 25-30 minutes, or until edges are firm and center is still slightly soft.
-Remove from oven and cool completely on a wire rack.
-Remove brownie in one slab and wrap in plastic wrap.
+- Pour the batter into the prepared pan and bake 25-30 minutes, or until the brownie edges are firm and the center is still slightly soft.
+Remove from the oven and cool completely in the pan set on a wire rack.
+Carefully remove the brownie in one slab using the parchment as a handle, and wrap in plastic wrap.
+(If it's seems fragile, keep it in the pan, or invert over a flat plate or cutting board to avoid cracking the brownie).
 Refrigerate until cold, at least an hour.

-- Put the 3 ounces of chocolate in a heatproof bowl.
+- Put the ½ cup of chocolate in a heatproof bowl.
 Place the cream in a small saucepan over low heat.
-As soon as the edges start to bubble, pour the cream over the chocolate and let sit 30 seconds.
+As soon as the cream starts to simmer and bubble, pour the cream over the chocolate and let sit 30 seconds.
 Add the corn syrup and stir until completely smooth.

 - Let set about 1 hour.
-Sprinkle sea salt over the brownie, then cut into bars.
-To make clean cuts, use a knife that has been heated under hot running water, wiping the blade clean after each cut.
+Lightly sprinkle the flaky salt over the brownie, then cut into bars.
+To make clean cuts, see my tip below.

 Karen’s Notes and Tips